-There are a number of anecdotal records of birds of prey having been poisoned or persecuted in 2014.
+There are a number of anecdotal records of birds of prey having been poisoned or persecuted in 2015.
 While such incidents are not included on the confirmed persecution list, they are recorded and collated in the database.
 Other records of bird of prey mortality and injury records are useful as they point towards other existing and potential threats to these species.
 These are also held on the National Parks & Wildlife Service database.

-The five principal poisons that were implicated in the deaths of birds of prey in 2014 were Carbofuran (in 11 cases), Brodifacoum (10), Bromadiolone (10), Alphachloralose (9), Difenacoum (4), Flocoumafen (1) and Nitroxynil (1).
+The five principal poisons that were implicated in the deaths of birds of prey in 2015 were Flocoumafen (in 13 cases), Brodifacoum (12), Bromadiolone (12), Alphachloralose (7), Carbofuran (4), Difenacoum (4), and Nitroxynil (1).
 Alphachloralose is only registered and approved for the control of rats and mice.
 Carbofuran, which is highly lethal to vertebrates has been banned in Europe since 2008.
 Both Alphachloralose and Carbofuran are regularly found used together in Ireland by those targeting Peregrine Falcons.
 Brodifacoum, Bromadiolone, Difenacoum, and Flocoumafen are second generation anticoagulant rodenticide ingredients that are regularly linked with secondary poisoning of wildlife.
+The spike in incidents involving Flocoumafen in 2015 (13 incidents compared to just 1 in 2014) is noteworthy.